OutSystems/docs-odc/src/eap/known-issues/intro.md

 The preview of a mobile app in the Safari browser within the ODC Portal doesn't work.
 The app and the preview render within an iframe in different domains, and Safari cannot access the content due to security restrictions by Apple.

-OutSystem recommends Chrome browser for previewing the mobile app in the ODC Portal.
+OutSystems recommends Chrome browser for previewing the mobile app in the ODC Portal.